 PR and Journalist Outreach

-Pitching your business story, research, or case study to journalists is another great outreach strategy.
+Pitching your business story, research, or case study to journalists is another smart outreach strategy.

 Appearing in media or online publications not only earns you high-quality backlinks but also builds trust and authority in your space.